 Now that you understand how the hair growth cycle works, it’s likely you can better comprehend the laser hair removal process.
 Any unwanted hair being targeted by the laser will need to be in the anagen phase in order to see successful results.
 Since each individual hair is at a different point of the cycle, it’s important to have several laser sessions to ensure all of the hair in that area has been treated.
 Most people need somewhere between five and ten laser sessions to completely and permanently remove all hair from an area.

 The hair growth cycle also means there is a short amount of time that the hair can be affected.
 Laser treatments are scheduled at least eight weeks apart to allow your skin any necessary time to heal, as well as to give the hair time to go through the hair cycle.
 Hair that was previously in the catagen stage during your last laser treatment is given time to catch up and enter the anagen stage for your next appointment.
 However, waiting for more than ten weeks can mean the hair will have moved on to the catagen.
 It’s for this reason that missing appointments can have a negative effect on your results.
 Since the hair follicles are best targeted in the anagen stage, you only have a window of two or three weeks to catch it.
-Body Details answers more of your questions about laser hair removal here!
+Body Details answers more of your laser hair removal questions here!

 Later down the line, you might have to go for touch ups as any hair that was in the telogen stage throughout your entire laser experience might start to grow in.
 This is perfectly normal, and many laser hair clinics offer packages that include a laser treatment guarantee just for this reason.

 For more information on how laser hair removal is done, watch this short video: